 Wear your convictions

 Fast fashion is full of plastic.
 From the production process to the microfibres in textiles to the plastic packaging, you may be surprised how much plastic it takes to make one piece of clothing.
-Avoid creating extra waste by learning to op-shop like a pro, or use the Good On You app or Directory to find clothing made from sustainable materials.
+Avoid creating extra waste by learning to op-shop like a pro, or use the Good On You app or directory to find clothing made from more sustainable materials.

 Use what you already have

 As with many trends, companies have capitalised on people’s desire for zero-waste products.
-And while it’s fantastic to see so many plastic alternatives out there, as ever, we recommend using what you have first and only buying new if you absolutely must!
-For example, you can just as readily take a knife and fork from your cutlery drawer to the picnic as buy a new bamboo set!
+And while it’s fantastic to see so many plastic alternatives out there, as ever, we recommend using what you have first and only buying new if you absolutely must.
+For example, you can just as readily take a knife and fork from your cutlery drawer to the picnic as buy a new bamboo set.

 We’re all in this together

 Even if you only manage to reduce your plastic consumption by a small amount this July, adopting any of these habits in your day-to-day is an excellent step towards shifting your mindset around plastic consumption.
-And remember not to be too hard on yourself if you slip up!
+And remember not to be too hard on yourself if you slip up.
 Plastic infiltrates so much of our lives, and sometimes it’s completely unavoidable like in the case of medicine where a widespread, sustainable alternative is yet to exist.

 140 million people took part in last year’s Plastic Free July around the world.
 Here’s hoping this year will be even bigger.